-- 5. Grip the instrument by the handle, with your arm in the elbow cup with strap secure, and sweep the coil over the floor.
-If the instrument fit feels uncomfortable, adjust the elbow cup by removing and repositioning the bolt and installing in one of the optional positions.
-If necessary, readjust clevis/lower rod length with the spring clip buttons so that the search coil can be held near the floor without requiring stooping over. - 6.
-Adjust the elbow cup strap so that it is loose enough for you to slide your arm in and out with-out loosening each time you want to set the detector down. - 7.
-Install battery with plastic tab and steel contacts facing toward inside of battery compartment.
-A rechargeable battery may require charging to ensure full capacity before using. - 8 It should be noted at this point that the detector may not work as expected indoors due to the high degree of metals (nails, pipes, etc.) used in modern construction and the presence of electrical interference.
-It is best to tune and practice out-of-doors to ensure stable, predictable results.
+5. Grip the detector by the handle, with your arm in the elbow cup with strap secure, and sweep the coil over the floor.
+If the detector fit feels uncomfortable, adjust the elbow cup by removing and repositioning the bolt and installing in one of the optional positions.
+If necessary, readjust clevis/lower stem length with the spring clip buttons so that the search coil can be held near the floor without requiring stooping over.

+6. Adjust the elbow cup strap so that it is loose enough for you to slide your arm in and out without loosening each time you want to set the detector down.

+7. Install battery with plastic tab and steel contacts facing toward inside of battery compartment.
+The 24k ships with a set of eight rechargeable batteries that may require charging before use.

+8. The detector may not work as expected indoors due to the high degree of metals (nails, pipes, etc.) used in modern construction and the presence of electrical interference.
+It is best to tune and practice outdoors to ensure stable and more predictable results.